soniacasanova/soniacasanova/README.md

-- 👋 Hi, I’m @soniacasanova and I am a 28-year-old girl from Barcelona.
-I have a bachelor's in graphic design and experience in UI/UX design, I started being interested in the tech world, mostly with the process that takes to have a website out there on the internet.
+- 👋 Hi, I’m @soniacasanova and I am from Barcelona.
+I work as a Front End Dev and UI designer in a Digital Marketing company.
 - 👀 I’m interested in many subjects.
 I am a social butterfly, I enjoy meeting new people and getting to experience new cultures and costumes.
 Also, I appreciate spending time at home with the company of my cat.
 - 🌱 I’m currently learning Full Stack Development.
 - 💞️ I’m looking to collaborate on everything that it is possible and more✨